dhis2/dhis2-docs/src/developer/web-api/metadata.md

 > **Note**
 >
 > The supplied URL will be checked against the config property `system.remote_servers_allowed` in the `dhis.conf` file.
 > If the URL is not one of the configured servers allowed then the operation will not be allowed.
-Here is a sample failed
-> response:
+See failure example below.
 >
 Sample failure response